icglue/icglue/doxy/construct.md

 * `reset`: the reset value.
 * `signal`: a signal connected to the register.
   It is also possible to directly specify a target module port here in the format accepted by the `S` command.
+  In this case the signal is created together with the register.
 * `signalbits`: subset of bits of the signal connected to the register; otherwise the whole signal is connected.
 * `comment`: a comment for documentation.